On Jan. 31, 2020, the World Health Organization (WHO) declared the outbreak of COVID-19 or the coronavirus a global emergency.

 After a surge in cases, several prefectures in Japan entered the fourth state of emergency.
 On Aug.
 18, 2021, the state of emergency was extended until Sept.
 12, 2021, but was extended yet again on Sept.
 09, until Sept.
 30.

 It follows the first nationwide state of emergency declared on Apr.
 16, 2020, which was lifted on May.
 26, 2020, the second state of emergency declared on Jan.
 07, 2021, for Tokyo, Saitama, Chiba and other prefectures lifted on Mar.
 21, 2021, and the third declared in April and lifted in late June.

-The Japan National Tourism Organization has a multilingual coronavirus hotline for those who think they may be affected.
-Support is available in English, Chinese, and Korean 24 hours a day.
+JNTO, the Japan National Tourism Organization, has a multilingual coronavirus hotline for those who think they may be affected.
+Support is available in English, Chinese, and Korean 24 hours a day, 365 days a year.

-If you’re living in Japan or planning to visit, you may be wondering how safe it is.
+If you’re living in Japan or planning to visit after the pandemic, you may be wondering how safe it is.
 What can you do to protect yourself?
 What events have been affected?
 Will the virus impact travel plans outside of Japan and greater Asia?